Erumite/Eremite_VRC/Assets/Eremite/Shaders/CustomNametag/README.md

 Doesn't show up right in mirrors.
 The mirror reflects the name tag as you'd expect it to based on its rotation in the world, while the shader will always face the camera on both the real and mirror reflected versions.
 This shouldn't be a problem in most worlds as most people disable UI/nametags in the mirror as part of optimizations.

 ![](https://cdn.discordapp.com/attachments/432526944500973579/584523813786484864/unknown.png)

+It will hide anything in transparent queue behind it as well.
+Portals, avatar pedestal previews, others' nametags, etc.

 It's also visible to yourself when you look up, but that's to be expected.